UNSDSN-Youth/sdg-quiz/content/pet/gohgoh.md

 GohGoh is a wonderful humpback whale swimming in the ocean.

-GohGoh and his friends turn the body upside down when they see the scuba diver.
+GohGoh and his friends turn their body upside down when they see the scuba diver.

-To inform the diver that it is dangerous to go further down below!
+This is to inform the diver that it is dangerous to go further down below!

-Once the diver met a large shark, a humpback whale friend followed him down and saved the diver.
+One time, a diver met a large shark.
+Our humpback whale friend followed him down and saved the diver.

-Because of this, GohGoh and his friends are nicknamed the pacifists of the sea.
+Because of this, GohGoh and his friends are nicknamed the protectors of the sea.

-Let's also think about what we can do for peace in everyday life like GohGoh.
+Let's also think about what we can do for peace in everyday life, just like our GohGoh.

 {{< button link="/become/global-citizen" text="Become a Global Citizen" colour="#EAEAEA" >}}